Ozzie Albies Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.87).
+- The Athletics have a 6.78 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow 96 total home runs at a rate of 1.7 per game (most in the league).
+- Athletics pitchers combine to surrender the most home runs in baseball (97 total, 1.7 per game).

-- Blackburn starts for the first time this season for the Athletics.

-- The 29-year-old righty started and threw five innings when he last appeared Thursday, Aug.
-4 against the Los Angeles Angels.

 © 2023 Data Skrive.
 All rights reserved.